Meaningful96/Meaningful96/README.md

 ## Research Area
   - Knowledge Graph Reasoning
-  - Knowledge Graph Completion
   - Knowledge Graph Question Answering
   - Natural Language Processing
-  - Graph Representation Learning
+  - Knowledge Graph Completion

 ## Mostly
-I am delving into the domains of Knowledge Graph Completion, Graph Representation Learning, and Natural Language Processing.
+I am currently studying question answering, with a focus on **Knowledge Base Question Answering (KBQA)**.
 My aim is not only to upload codes pertaining to these subjects but also to deepen my understanding of their underlying principles.
 Additionally, to strengthen the foundation of my computational skills, I will be exploring data structures and algorithms.
 As I progress, I hope to contribute actively to the community, share insights, and engage in collaborative projects. 🎓

 ## Also
 I'm planning to make a github blog for reminding and sharing what i studied.